Azure/azure-functions-sql-extension/README.md

 #### Output Binding Tutorial

-Note: This tutorial requires that a SQL database is setup as shown in [Create a SQL Server](#Create-a-SQL-Server), and that you have the 'Employee.cs' class from the [Input Binding Tutorial](#Input-Binding-Tutorial).
+Note: This tutorial requires that a SQL database is setup as shown in [Create a SQL Server](#Create-a-SQL-Server), and that you have the 'Employee.java' class from the [Input Binding Tutorial](#Input-Binding-Tutorial).

 - Open your app in VSCode
 - Press 'F1' and search for 'Azure Functions: Create Function'